-- 29. At an operational level, additional technical agreements (such as memorandums of understanding and service level agreements) between public and/or private parties would be necessary to implement this provision practically.
-It is also desirable to have commonly accepted standards for interoperability; countries whose electronic signature/information technology laws are based on UNCITRAL model laws have many commonalities, and such commonalities can facilitate mutual or multilateral agreements. - 30.
-Various forms of electronic signatures, such as digital signatures, biometrics-based signatures, clickable "I Agree" boxes and signature images, are being used for authentication of electronic documents.
+- 31. At an operational level, additional technical agreements (such as memorandums of understanding and service level agreements) between public and/or private parties would be necessary to implement this provision practically.
+It is also desirable to have commonly accepted standards for interoperability; countries whose electronic signature/information technology laws are based on UNCITRAL model laws have many commonalities, and such commonalities can facilitate mutual or multilateral agreements. - 32.
+Various forms of electronic signatures, such as digital signatures, biometrics-based signatures, clickable "I Agree" boxes and signature images, are being used for authentication of documents in electronic form.
 However, legal recognition of such forms differs from one country to another.
-Digital signatures, based on asymmetric key cryptography, are a commonly used and legally recognized form of electronic signature.
+Digital signatures, based on asymmetric key cryptography, are a type of commonly used and legally recognized form of electronic signature.
 A document is digitally signed using a "private key", which is in the sole possession of the signing entity and verified using a corresponding "public key".
 The public key for an entity is certified by a certifying authority, which issues a Digital Signature Certificate (DSC) after carrying out necessary verification, and acts as a trust anchor.
-13 In most countries, documents signed using a DSC issued by a licensed certifying authority are legally recognized.
+In most countries, documents signed using a DSC issued by a licensed certifying authority are legally recognized.
 However, a certifying authority recognized in one country may not be recognized in the other, which creates problems in cross-border paperless transactions.
-Hence, it is desirable that certifying authorities or trust anchors should have cross-border legal recognition. - 31.
+Hence, it is desirable that certifying authorities or trust anchors should have cross-border legal recognition. - 33.
 The criterion of "a substantially equivalent level of reliability" is taken from Article 12, paragraph 3, of the UNCITRAL Model Law on Electronic Signatures.
 This means that data and documents will be recognized when they offer a level of reliability similar, though not identical, to that of the recognizing parties.
 The "substantially equivalent level of reliability" should be mutually agreed by the Parties.
-Examples of factors that may be considered in assessing the level of reliability are as follows: - (a) Existence of financial and human resources and assets of the trust anchors;
+Examples of factors that may be considered in assessing the level of reliability are as follows: - a.
+Existence of financial and human resources and assets of the trust anchors; - b.
+Trustworthiness of the hardware and software systems used;